Colt clan incest case: Police and welfare services involvement

 Over the next year, police tracked the family down and, after obtaining an understanding of the living conditions in the family's encampment, put several children in foster care, including Bobby (Betty's son with her younger brother) and Billy (Betty's son with her older son).
 Police discovered the living area of thirty-eight members of the family in the bush, living under squalid conditions in tents and shacks, on the outskirts of Boorowa.
 The family were charged with incest and child neglect.

 Betty Colt legally disputed the charges and attempted to regain custody.
 After tracking the cell phone activities of Betty, police discovered text messages of a sexual nature sent to her son, Bobby.
 She and Bobby had made plans to abduct Billy from foster care.
 Genetic testing showed that Bobby was the product of incest between Betty and a father or full brother.

 The case has been described as unique because of the reluctance of the victims to come forward.
-It has been said that there are difficulties in determining the guilt of particular offenders, arguing that behaviour exists on a moral continuum and the law is dichotomous in nature, being an 'absolute concept'.
-Therefore, even though the victims may have actually consented to the relationships, the law still deems it as criminal.